 But the recent changes announced in Small savings interest rates space made him apprehensive about his goal achievement.

-He’s seeking answer of “Is it possible to achieve long term goals by investing in the small savings schemes only?”
+He’s seeking the answer to “Is it possible to achieve long term goals by investing in the small savings schemes only?”

 Well, Sanjeev’s apprehension is quite genuine.
 There must be lakhs of other investors who are feeling this way.
 Before dipping into the question, let’s first understand what changes in small savings interest rates have raised such doubt in his mind.

-On 30th June 2017, Ministry of finance came up with revised interest rates on small saving schemes.
+On 1st April 2020, the Ministry of Finance came up with revised interest rates on small saving schemes.
 Rates have been reduced considerably.
-Below are the details
+Below are the details:

 This is not all, what is more important are the changes in the Reset period of Interest rates.
 Now onwards the small savings interest rates will be reset and notified every quarter unlike every year earlier.
 Every March, June, September and December, interest rates will be announced.

-As per the recent changes announced, spread remains the same as earlier in all schemes except in Term deposits of 1y/2y/3y, KVP and 5 year Recurring deposit.
+As per the recent changes announced, the spread remains the same as earlier in all schemes except in Term deposits of 1y/2y/3y, KVP and 5-year Recurring deposit.
 In these schemes spread has been reduced to NIL from 0.25%.
-The Government has tried to keep these schemes at par with bank deposit rates, so in future its rates would be more or less similar to the rates being offered by banks.
+The Government has tried to keep these schemes at par with bank deposit rates, so in future, its rates would be more or less similar to the rates being offered by banks.

 Spread in Sukanya Samriddhi account is 0.75% and in PPF is 0.25%, and both follow the same G-sec maturity periods (10y).
-Thus, if for e.g. FIMMDA last quarter’s month end G-sec rate was 8%, then Sukanya account would earn 8.75% and PPF would get 8.25% in next quarter.
+Thus, if for e.g. FIMMDA last quarter’s month-end G-sec rate was 8%, then Sukanya account would earn 8.75% and PPF would get 8.25% in the next quarter.
 Sukanya earns 0.50% higher than PPF.